HarshavardhiniJS/harshavardhinijs.github.io/index.md

 # Portfolio

-## Selected projects in data science, machine learning and PowerBI
+## Projects in data science, machine learning and PowerBI
 ---

-### MACHINE LEARNING REGRESSION MODEL - TO PREDICT THE DEMAND FOR BIKES BASED ON ENVIRONMENTAL AND SEASONAL SETTINGS
+### [MACHINE LEARNING REGRESSION MODEL - TO PREDICT THE DEMAND FOR BIKES BASED ON ENVIRONMENTAL AND SEASONAL SETTINGS] (https://github.com/HarshavardhiniJS/ML-regression)
 Conducted Exploratory Data Analysis to uncover bike usage trends and patterns.
 Developed a Multiple Linear Regression model to identify the demand dynamics of a new market.
 Developed a Multiple Linear Regression model using Random Forest Regression